yas-sim/training_extensions/develop/_sources/guide/explanation/additional_features/models_optimization.rst.txt

 To run Post-training quantization it is required to convert the model to OpenVINO™ intermediate representation (IR) first.
 To perform fast and accurate quantization we use ``DefaultQuantization Algorithm`` for each task.
 Please, refer to the `Tune quantization Parameters <https://docs.openvino.ai/2023.2/basic_quantization_flow.html#tune-quantization-parameters>`_ for further information about configuring the optimization.

-Please, refer to our :doc:`dedicated tutorials <../../tutorials/base/how_to_train/index>` on how to optimize your model using PTQ.
+Please, refer to our :doc:`dedicated tutorials <../../tutorials/base/export>` on how to optimize your model using PTQ and OpenVINO Engine.

 .. tab-set::